 lived in Orla Texas

 from 1961 through 1968 until I graduated from Pecos High School.
 Life

 time we lived there.
 At that time, there was much activity in the

-area with oil and gas, and later about 1967, a sulphur
+area with oil and gas, and later about 1967, a sulphur boom came along

-built a huge processing plant west of Orla about 25 miles.
+a huge processing plant west of Orla about 25 miles.

 Former gas station in Orla